Open topic with navigation

 Codes D_EURO, D_LOWER, D_ECHO, and D_INTR refer to controls 1, 2, 5, and 8 of the FLAGS subroutine, respectively.
 The codes D_MSGWAIT and D_LOCKWAIT refer to controls 2 and 3 of the DFLAG subroutine, respectively.
 The D_CURSOR code refers to the WP_CURSOR function state of the W_PROC subroutine.

 When D_INPPRCRND is set to D_ON, Toolkit applies the Input Field Processing or Read-Only Input Field Processing renditions to the currently active input field during I_INPUT or I_INPFLD processing.
 When D_INPPRCRND is set to D_OFF, Toolkit does not change renditions for the active field.
 (By default, D_INPPRCRND is set to D_OFF on Windows and D_ON on UNIX and OpenVMS.)
-For information on renditions see Renditions.
+For information on renditions see Renditions and rendition schemes.

 Note the following: